 Lead Partners

-Since its founding in 2020, The Building Fund has worked with lead partners The Lab at ConnCORP and The New Haven Free Public Library to produce seven contemporary art exhibitions, six public programs, five artist talks, and two educational workshops.
+Since its founding in 2020, The Building Fund has worked with lead partners ConnCORP, The New Haven Free Public Library, and Long Wharf Theatre to produce nine contemporary art exhibitions, seven community programs, six artist talks, four educational workshops, and one community audit and action plan.
 Read below to learn more about each initiative and to view the virtual exhibitions.

 ConnCORP